ScorpionBytes/h3-cli/guides/auto-inject-creds.md

   The credential's existence is registered with H3; however H3 does NOT store the credential's secret (i.e. the cleartext password, hash, or aws key) on its systems, not even in encrypted form.
 The encrypted secret is stored on the local filesystem under the `~/.h3` directory (same location as the h3-cli API key).
-* **Encrypted:** Auto-injected credentials are encrypted using an AES key that H3 keeps secure on its backend systems.
+* **Encrypted:** Auto-injected credentials are encrypted using an AES-256 key that H3 creates and secures on its backend systems.
-  The AES key never leaves H3's backend systems and is never exposed to the user.
-The encryption is performed on the backend under `h3 create-auto-injected-credential`, and the backend API returns the encrypted secret to h3-cli, which then writes it to the local filesystem.
+* **Unique keys:** Each auto-injected credential has its own unique AES-256 key.
-* **Unique Keys:** Each auto-injected credential has its own unique AES key.
-AES keys are never shared between credentials.
+* **Re-encrypting a credential:** You can re-encrypt a credential by re-invoking `h3 create-auto-injected-credential`.
+A new AES-256 key is generated each time the command is executed.

 These security measures were taken to best ensure the security of your auto-injected credentials - even in the event that your system or H3 systems are compromised.